Sastik/Basic_LINUX_Tutorial_Document/README.md

  #  📌Users and group in Linux🐱‍🚀:

- A user is an entity,  in a Linux operating system,  that can manipulate and perform several other operation.
+ 🟢 A user is an entity,  in a Linux operating system,  that can manipulate and perform several other operation.

    Users  are accounts that can be used to login into a system.
- Each users  us identified by a unique identification number or UID  by the system All the information of users in a system are stored in file .the hashed passwords for users  are stored in file
+ 🟢 Each users  us identified by a unique identification number or UID  by the system

+  🐱‍ All the information of users in a system are stored in file -

+           /etc/passwd

+  🐱‍The hashed passwords for users  are stored in file -

+           /etc/shadow

- #  There are three types  of user in linux- root , regular , service,
+  🟢 There are three types  of user in linux-

+         root , regular , service,

-   1. The root user Account
+   1. The root user Account:

     This is main user account  in linux system.

     It is  automatically created during the installation.

     It has the highest privilege in system

     It can do any administrative work and can access any service .

     It should not be used for routin activities

     It cannot be deleted.
 But if require it can be disabled

-   2. the regular user account
+   2. the regular user account:

 This is the normal user account during the installation,  one regular user account is created.

 After the installation we can creat as many regular user account as we need .

 This  account has moderate privilege .

 This account is intended for roùtin works it can access only those file and services for whiche it is authorized.
 As per requirement it can disable or deleted

-   3.The service account
+   3.The service account:

 Service account are created by installation packages when they are installed these account are used by Service  to run processes and execute functions

-# groups
+🟢  groups :

 User  can be listed  in different groups.
 Group allow us to set permissions on the group level  instead of setting the permissions  on individual  level